Case Study: Oesophageal Foreign Body Obstruction

 Oesophageal Foreign Body Obstruction, Thoracotomy, Oesophageal Resection and Anastomosis

-One year ago, Lucky, a three-year-old Staffy, was transferred to Specialist Surgeon, Dr Jason Hoon for intervention of a perforating oesophageal foreign body obstruction.
+One year ago, Lucky, a three-year-old Staffy, was transferred to Specialist Surgeon Dr Jason Hoon for intervention of a perforating oesophageal foreign body obstruction.

+AES then transferred Lucky to the care of VSS for further work-up and surgery.
 Due to the tricky location affected within the chest cavity, Dr Hoon performed a thoracotomy (open chest surgery) to allow for a 4cm oesophageal resection and anastomosis.
 This is a procedure performed in dogs to remove a section of the diseased oesophageal tract and reconstruct it, keeping the remaining healthy parts intact.
-A gastrostomy tube (G-Tube) was also placed, so Lucky could get nutrition via a feeding tube directly into his stomach for a week post-operatively.
+A gastrostomy tube (G-Tube) was also placed so Lucky could get nutrition via a feeding tube directly into his stomach for a week post-operatively.
 Lucky remained in PetICU for his recovery journey and was slowly re-introduced to oral feeding via diet trials to ensure safe healing of the oesophagus.

 Tags:Diagnostic TestingEmergency/Critical CareGastrointestinalNewsPatient CareSurgery |